Major Accomplishments & Purchases

 There is simply no substitute for live fire training.
 To meet the need to prepare first responders, KCFD7 has been working with Fire Facilities to determine the best fit for our responders in training.

-• Hands-on training is the foundation for operating in a fire emergency efficiently and effectively.
+• Hands-on training is the foundation for operating efficiently and effectively during a fire emergency.

-• It takes preparation, training, and implementation to ensure that fire ground functions are prioritized and done safely.
+• It takes preparation, training, and implementation to ensure that fireground functions are prioritized and performed safely.

-• A live fire training structure provides conditions similar to actual fire calls: Searing heat, Smoke-filled halls and rooms, and multiple floors where victims may be in need of rescue.
+• A live-fire training structure provides conditions similar to actual fire calls: searing heat, Smoke-filled halls and rooms, and multiple floors where victims may need rescue.

 • The “Division Chief’ model of the training tower is the best fit.

-• The tower’s inset corner balcony offers a secure and realistic area to practice rappelling and laddering.
+• The tower’s inset corner balcony provides a secure, realistic space to practice rappelling and laddering.

-• Having the integrated rappelling anchor points will also offer ease for our Technical Rope Rescue team in their training evolutions.
+• Having integrated rappelling anchor points will also make it easier for our Technical Rope Rescue team during their training evolutions.

-• The central location, KCFD7 Station 76 Firehouse Road, offers easy access for full-time staff and volunteers to engage in training without having to leave the district.
+• The central location, KCFD7 Station 76, Firehouse Road, offers full-time staff and volunteers easy access to training without leaving the district.

-• Additionally, this central location will offer opportunities for neighboring jurisdictions locally to use the facility with oversight from KCFD7 training personnel.
+• Additionally, this central location will offer neighboring jurisdictions opportunities to use the facility under the oversight of KCFD7 training personnel.

 Two Rescue Trucks

-Each rescue truck provides rapid response and is equipped with one complete set of electric.
+Each rescue truck provides rapid response and is equipped with one complete set of electrical equipment.
 Holmatro Combi Tools to extricate people from crashes.

 Aerial Ladder Truck

-There was an urgent need for an aerial apparatus in the Upper County, where numerous structures are multiple stories in height.
+There was an urgent need for an aerial apparatus in the Upper County, where numerous structures are multi-story.

 Can you imagine how long it would take for a ladder truck from King County or Ellensburg to respond?
 Unacceptable.”